LMH Health Implementing Precautions for Influenza-Like Illnesses | Learn More

 If you are pregnant, breastfeeding, or trying to get pregnant, talk with your doctor.
 You and your doctor will decide what medicines are safe for you during pregnancy.
 Do not use any medicines unless your doctor tells you to.

 To learn more about taking aspirin safely, see Aspirin to Prevent Heart Attack and Stroke.

-Check with your doctor as soon as you can before any surgery or test (such as a colonoscopy).
-You may need to stop taking your blood thinner or some of your other medicines up to a week or more before the procedure.
+Talk with your doctor about whether you need to stop taking your blood thinner for a short time before any surgery or medical or dental procedure.
 Your doctor will tell you when it is safe to start taking your medicine again.

 If you have a high risk of falling, make these changes in your life to prevent falls: